Coronado Motel in Pueblo joins National Register of Historic Places

-PUEBLO, Colorado — If you’re passing through Pueblo, you can check out, or rather check-in to a piece of history.
+PUEBLO, Colo. — If you’re passing through Pueblo you can check out, or rather check-in, to a piece of history.
 The Coronado Motel is now in the National Register of Historic Places.

 “It is very authentic and it has a lot of the historic integrity still left,” said Corinne Koehler, Historic Pueblo Board Member.